Hamlet: 20th century

 Apart from some western troupes' 19th-century visits, the first professional performance of Hamlet in Japan was Otojirō Kawakami's 1903 Shinpa ("new school theatre") adaptation.
-Tsubouchi Shōyō translated Hamlet and produced a performance in 1911 that blended Shingeki ("new drama") and Kabuki styles.
+Tsubouchi Shōyō translated Hamlet and produced a staging in 1911 that blended Shingeki ("new drama") and Kabuki styles.
 This hybrid-genre reached its peak in Tsuneari Fukuda's 1955 Hamlet.
-In 1998, Yukio Ninagawa produced an acclaimed version of Hamlet in the style of Nō theatre, which he took to London.
+In 1998, Yukio Ninagawa produced an acclaimed version in the style of Nō theatre, which he took to London.

-Konstantin Stanislavski and Edward Gordon Craig—two of the 20th century's most influential theatre practitioners—collaborated on the Moscow Art Theatre's seminal production of 1911–12.
+Konstantin Stanislavski and Edward Gordon Craig collaborated on the Moscow Art Theatre's production of 1911–12.
 (Note: For more on this production, see the MAT production of Hamlet article.
 Craig and Stanislavski began planning the production in 1908 but, due to a serious illness of Stanislavski's, it was delayed until December 1911.)
 While Craig favoured stylised abstraction, Stanislavski, armed with his 'system,' explored psychological motivation.
 Craig conceived of the play as a symbolist monodrama, offering a dream-like vision as seen through Hamlet's eyes alone.
 (Note: On Craig's relationship to Symbolism, Russian symbolism, and its principles of monodrama in particular, see Taxidou; on Craig's staging proposals, see Innes; on the centrality of the protagonist and his mirroring of the 'authorial self', see Taxidou and Innes.)
 This was most evident in the staging of the first court scene.
 (Note: Hamlet 1.2.1–128.)
 (Note: A brightly lit, golden pyramid descended from Claudius's throne, representing the feudal hierarchy, giving the illusion of a single, unified mass of bodies.
 In the dark, shadowy foreground, separated by a gauze, Hamlet lay, as if dreaming.
 On Claudius's exit-line the figures remained but the gauze was loosened, so that they appeared to melt away as if Hamlet's thoughts had turned elsewhere.
 For this effect, the scene received an ovation, which was unheard of at the MAT.)
 The most famous aspect of the production is Craig's use of large, abstract screens that altered the size and shape of the acting area for each scene, representing the character's state of mind spatially or visualising a dramaturgical progression.
 The production attracted enthusiastic and unprecedented worldwide attention for the theatre and placed it "on the cultural map for Western Europe".